-Christoph Kletzer on hierarchies:
+Christoph Kletzer on hierarchies and markets:

 Read more here.